xfiveco/generator-chisel/README.md

 yo chisel
 ```

-Insert project name, author and select *Front-end only* project type.
-Select additional features if you need them and wait until installation is complete.
+Insert project name (you can use the default one based on the working directory name), author and select *Front-end only* project type.
+Select additional front-end features if you need them and wait until installation is complete.

 ### WordPress projects
-#### 1. Create database
-Start by creating a MySQL database for your WordPress project, you will use its name during the project setup with Chisel.

-#### 2. Create project directory
+#### 1. Create project directory
-Now create new project directory and change your working directory to it:
+Create new project directory and change your working directory to it:

 ```bash
 mkdir project-name && cd $_
 ```

-#### 3. Run Chisel
+#### 2. Run Chisel
 Run Chisel from the project directory

 ```bash
 yo chisel
 ```

-Insert project name, author and select *WordPress with Front-end* project type.
-Select additional features if you need them.
+Insert project name (you can use the default one based on the working directory name), author and select *WordPress with Front-end* project type.
+Select additional front-end features if you need them.

 Enter database details as follows:

+- *Enter title for the new site*: title of your WordPress website
+- *Enter URL*: the URL at which your WordPress project run, leave it to default value if you are using Wildcard virtual hosts
+- *Enter admin user*: WordPress admin user
+- *Enter admin password*: WordPress admin user
+- *Enter admin email*:
-- *Database host*: `127.0.0.1`
+- *Enter the database host*: `127.0.0.1`
-- *Database name*: the name of database you have created for the project or you want generator to create for you
+- *Enter the database name*: the project database name
-- *Database user*: user who can access the database
+- *Enter the database user*: user who can access the database
-- *Database password*: password for the user
+- *Enter the database password*: password for the user

 Select optional plugins which should be installed from the list and wait until installation is complete.